Ironavenger475/Health-Trends-Visualization-Mapping-Risks-And-Correlations-at-County-Level/README.md

-#Visual Interface Project 1
+# Visual Interface Project 1

-#Health Trends Visualization: Mapping Risks & Correlations at County Level
+# Health Trends Visualization: Mapping Risks & Correlations at County Level

-#By Samraysh Pellakur

-##About:
+## About:

 This project aims to visualize and analyse the possible correlations between various health risks across different counties in the United States.
 Using county-level data, the project explores how factors such as poverty rates, obesity, smoking, and chronic diseases relate to one another.
 By looking at the data, we can identify trends and patterns that may indicate potential relationships between socioeconomic factors, risk factors and health outcomes.

-##Data:
+## Data:

 The data was obtained from the official CDC website.
 It was taken from the Interactive Atlas of Heart Disease and Stroke.
 The atlas contains various County and State level statistics of various categories, primarily from the medical related categories.
 Certain categories that contained relevance to my project were selected.
 The data obtained contained several missing and -1 values, which was preprocessed within the Js file directly.